 Q. Will the data about assets entered on Form 2: project registration form be transferred to Form 9: project completion form?

 Data relating to project assets will not be transferred from the project registration from to the project completion form.
 There are sometimes variations between what the project proposes and what the project delivers on the ground.
-As we wish to capture data about what has, in fact, been delivered, we considered that the automatic population of asset data would not be appropriate for this section of the completion form.
+As we wish to capture data about what has been delivered, we considered that the automatic population of asset data would not be appropriate for this section of the completion form.

 Q. When is my project’s “estimated completion date”?